Oklahoma City Burn Injury Attorneys

 The most common complications burns can cause are:

-• Infections – Sepsis and bacterial infections are common if the infection spreads from the skin to a person’s bloodstream.
+- Infections – Sepsis and bacterial infections are common if the infection spreads from the skin to a person’s bloodstream.
 A limb amputation might be necessary to keep the infection from moving to other parts of the body.
-If the infection continues to spread and causes further damage, including organs shutting down, and eventually, death.
+If the infection continues to spread and causes further damage, including organs shutting down and, eventually, death.

 At Abel Law Firm, our Oklahoma City burn injury attorneys know how much you’ve suffered because of another person’s negligence.
 Someone else was responsible for the accident that caused your burns, and now you’re forced to face a long road to recovery.
 It can be overwhelming and cause significant stress.
 You won’t be alone during this fight for justice.
-We will remain by your side until the very end to hold the at-fault party accountable.
+We will remain by your side until the end to hold the at-fault party accountable.

 Why You Should Hire Abel Law Firm

 When you hire one of our Oklahoma City burn injury attorneys, we can take on the responsibility for your entire case, so you don’t have to worry about it.
 Your only job will be to attend your doctor’s appointments.
-We will be your advocate and protect your rights while we’re working on your case.
+We will advocate and protect your rights while working on your case.

 Deadline to File a Lawsuit

-Injured victims must file a lawsuit within the specified timeframe required by state law.
+Injured victims must file a lawsuit within the timeframe required by state law.
 Oklahoma has a two-year statute of limitations.
 That means you have two years from the date you suffered burn injuries to sue the at-fault party.
 After the statutory deadline has passed, you won’t have the opportunity to hold them liable in court for what they’ve done.

 Possible Compensation in a Burn Injury Case